NativeScript/plugins/packages/localize/README.md

 ## Troubleshooting

+### Angular localization pipe and the modal context

-### The angular localization pipe does not work when in a modal context
+The angular localization pipe does not work when in a modal context.
 As a workaround, you can trigger a change detection from within your component constructor:

 ```ts